vzctl/RationalReads/README.md

 # Bugs
 1. User getting recommendation results, even when not logged in (was not happening before)

-# Design Flaws
-1. The filter by tag / order works feature is not obvious
-2. Some users think that the filled in stars represent their rating, not the bayesian average rating

 # Features to implement in March release
 1. Add sign-up button on sign-in page (for new users)
-2. Fix design flaws 1, and 2
 7. Allow passwords to be reset
 10. Instead of checking if a user hasn't followed a work by getting an error response, change the logic in the follows controller and backbone views